AllenLin8/fireowl/README.md

 #     FireOwl - HackMIT Project - 9/20/2020
 A Project that shows a live dashboard of all the fires in the United States

-Created by:
-    Allen Lin
-    Ben Carter
-    Krishna Ramani
-    Sahil Khan
+Created by: Allen Lin, Ben Carter, Krishna Ramani, Sahil Khan

-To run, install the following requirements:
+To run, install the following requirements: bottle, mysql.connector, urllib3, gunicorn
-    bottle
-    mysql.connector
-    urllib3
-    gunicorn

-Edit the below in the codeto adjust the port that is served.
-    PORT_TO_SERVE = 8012
+Edit the below in the code to adjust the port that is served: PORT_TO_SERVE = 8012
 Edit the below in the code to adjust where the website files are served.
-These files are included with the problem
-    webfiles = "your_path_here"
+These files are included with the problem: webfiles = "your_path_here"
-Edit the below in the codeto adjust the port that is served.
-    YOUR_API_KEY = "your api key here"
+Edit the below in the code to adjust the your API key: YOUR_API_KEY = "your api key here"

 Then, to run, simply type 'python3 v3.py'

 #   Welcome to FireOwl!